nebulab/playbook/processes/travel-policy.md

 - Italy/Europe: Economy
 - Worldwide: Premium Economy (when possible, for flights over 6 hours)

+Considering the frequency of our trips abroad, we advise obtaining a passport as soon as you enter the company, as release times can vary wildly depending on the time of the year.

+Make sure to check-in online 24-48 hours in advance and print your boarding pass before departure.

 ### Car

 We prefer to travel by public transport, but if you have to travel by car, the following policies